 1. Holiday preparations.
 You take between 2 and 7 days to collate all the crap required for a 3 day break.
 All the crap that reminds you this is not a holiday at all, just your usual lives shipped to a different location.
-And crap that you don’t actually need because your 3 year old will insist on wearing the same top 3 days running because they don’t like anything you’ve packed.
+And crap that you don’t actually need because your kids will insist on wearing the same tops 3 days running because they don’t like anything you’ve packed.

 2. The journey.
 You allow 5 hours for a 2 hour journey.
 Not for traffic.
 But for the many, many stops you will make to do wees, retrieve toys and break up back seat fights.

 3. Accommodation.
 You pay double for a family room with extra beds.
 Then you all end up squashed into one bed.
 You try to escape to the sofa bed but every time you do, someone cries, so instead you dangle precariously off the edge and get about 4 minutes sleep ALL night.

 4. Free stuff.
 You raid the teas-maid every time they refill it just to recoup some of the money you wasted on the family room.
 This equates to about £2.47 but makes you feel better nonetheless.
 (Score another point for taking any free toiletries.)

 5. Eating.
 You forgot to check the kids’ menu before you went and it turns out your hotel, in the middle of nowhere, is a bit, erm, Gordon Blah.
 Still, your kids are bound to enjoy Goan Goat’s Curry.
 What with their broad tastes and everything.

 6. Going out.
 You take 2+ hours to get out of the room each morning.
 And another 45 minutes going back and forth for all the crap you forgot.
 By which point it’s time to eat.
 Again.